LLNL/elastic-stacker/docs/usage.md

 The client section configures the base HTTP client used for communication with Elasticsearch and Kibana.
 You can set options like:

-- `client.base_url`: The URL for the Elasticsearch or Kibana APIs.
-The `elasticsearch` and `kibana` sections inherit configuration from the `client` section, so the base URL is usually set in one of those sections, not in the generic `client` section.
 - `client.timeout`: The timeout for requests, in seconds
 - `client.verify`: the path to a file containing CA certificates which the client will trust.